shaik1002/biggitlabbomb/doc/operations/sentry_error_tracking.md

    1. For **Sentry API URL**, enter your Sentry hostname.
 For example, enter `https://sentry.example.com`.
       For the SaaS version of Sentry, the hostname is `https://sentry.io`.
-      For the SaaS version of Sentry hosted in the EU, the hostname is `https://de.sentry.io`.
    1. For **Auth Token**, enter the token you generated previously.
    1. To test the connection to Sentry and populate the **Project** dropdown list, select **Connect**.